ncsa/http-logger/README.md

 http-logger
 ===========

-HTTP Logger is a bare bones web server intended to be ran as an RPZ sinkhole.
+HTTP Logger is a bare bones web server intended to be used for an RPZ sinkhole.

 It only has a few features: